This document will walk you through the steps to setup the environment required to use the tools in the CLIP OS project.

 $ git-lfs install --skip-repo

-This step is required to be done before synchronizing the whole CLIP OS
+This step should be done before synchronizing the whole CLIP OS source tree to automatically download the files stored with Git LFS.

 Watch out for unusual umask values!